NhatGiaHuyT/ai-fitness-trainer/README.md

 Welcome to the AI Personal Trainer project, a groundbreaking innovation in the fitness industry.
 Bid farewell to monotonous workouts and say hello to a new era of personalized fitness, powered by advanced AI, React, Node.js, and state-of-the-art computer vision technology.
 It's not merely a project; it's your gateway to a fitness revolution! 🌟

-## Project Overview 🌐

-In your sixth-semester project, we've unleashed the future of fitness, driven by cutting-edge technologies like React and Node.js.
-Our AI-driven personal trainer is designed to reshape the way you approach workouts, offering real-time feedback, performance tracking, and unparalleled engagement.
-Prepare to embark on a fitness journey like never before! 💪

 ## Empowering Features 💪

 ### 🧘 Yoga Assist with Pose Recognition 🕉️